kxtara/Results-Summary/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Results summary component solution

-This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/resultssummary-component-GO7UmttRfa).
+This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents